Jeremy St. Louis and Donovan McNabb are the centerpieces for beIN Sports

 With all of his knowledge and instant recall, it seems little wonder that St. Louis is the anchor for C-USA football games.
 However, in watching his quick analyses and seamless transitions, it might be easy to think that it has all come naturally to him, but that isn’t true.

 Jeremy wasn’t raised with NCAA football.
-He was born and raised in Canada and after graduating from college, he spent more than a decade covering soccer which carried him to different parts of the world and included a one-on-one interview with international soccer star David Beckham.
+He was born and raised in Canada and after graduating from college, he spent more than a decade covering soccer which carried him to different parts of the world and included an exclusive one-on-one interview with international soccer star David Beckham.

-It wasn’t until 2013 that St. Louis joined the beIN SPORTS staff in Miami and the matter of being saturated with the knowledge of American football became critical.
+It wasn’t until 2013 that St. Louis joined the beIN SPORTS staff in Miami and the matter of becoming saturated with the knowledge of American football became critical.

 When I asked him about that, he replied, “Well, I had to study hard, a lot harder, that’s for sure.
 It helped that even back in Canada, I had already followed the CFL and the NFL and I had some knowledge of NCAA football, but yeah, I had to study very hard.”